abdulrahman-hassan-74/Stop-watch-and-timer/README.md

-# ATmega32 Timer & Stopwatch ⏱️
+# ATmega32 Timer & Stopwatch ⏱️🔔

 This project demonstrates how to implement a **countdown timer** and a **stopwatch** on the ATmega32 microcontroller using C language and AVR libraries.
-It uses hardware timers (Timer1), external interrupts, and button inputs to control time counting and display it on 7-segment displays.
+It uses hardware timers (Timer1), external interrupts, and button inputs to control time counting and display it on 7-segment displays, with a **buzzer alarm** when the countdown reaches zero.

 ---